iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Setting Frame Type
 ******************
 The first step is to choose an airframe.
-Normally this would be determined by the layout of your airframe, but since this is just a test with a single module, the exact airframe used isn't particularly important.
-For simplicity, this tutorial uses a Generic X Quadcopter, as shown in the figure below.
-To setup the airframe in
+Normally, this would be determined by the layout of your vehicle, but with only a single module, the exact airframe used isn't particularly important.
-QGroundControl follow the steps below.
+For simplicity, this tutorial uses a Generic x Quadcopter, as shown in the figure below.
+To setup the airframe in QGroundControl follow the steps below.

-* Click on the QGroundControl logo in the upper left of the interface, and select "Vehicle Setup"
+* Click on the QGroundControl logo in the upper left of the interface, and select "Vehicle Setup".
-* Select "Airframe" from the sidebar
+* Select "Airframe" from the sidebar.
-* Scroll through the airframes until you find "Quadrotor X".
-Leave this set to "Generic Quadcopter", and click on the "Quadrotor X" box.
-It should be highlighted in yellow
+* Scroll through the airframes until you find "Quadrotor x".
+Leave this set to "Generic Quadcopter", and click on the "Quadrotor x" box.
+It should be highlighted in yellow.
-* Scroll back up and hit "Apply and Restart"
+* Scroll back up and hit "Apply and Restart".

 .. figure:: ../_static/tutorial_images/pwm_flight_controller/qgc_frame.JPG
     :align: center